Basic Piano Chords (and Some Advanced Ones) for Beginners

 All major triads in western music use the 1st tone, 3rd tone and 5th tone of the major scale you’re playing in.
 So, for example, in the C major scale (C, D, E, F, G, A, B, C) let’s apply numbering.
 Here’s what you get: C = 1, D = 2, E = 3, F = 4, G = 5, A = 6, B = 7, C = 8

 Since the major triad is made up of the 1st, 3rd, and 5th tone of the scale, the C-major triad would use the notes C, E and G. Go over to your piano and play C-E-G together at the same time.
 You can hear it sounds bright and happy, just like the C major scale.
-Congratulations, you just played your first piano chord.

 Here’s how it looks on the keyboard:

 You can use that same formula (1st tone, 3rd tone, 5th tone) to build ANY major chord, using any note on the piano.
 All you have to do is know the piano scales you want to play in, choose a root note (the first tone), find the 3rd tone and 5th tone of that particular scale and play those piano notes together.
-Let’s try a D Major Triad: The first, third and fifth notes of the D Major scale are D, F# and A. Play those 3 notes and voila you’ve got a D Maj chord.
+Let’s try a D Major Triad: The first, third and fifth notes of the D Major scale are D, F# and A. Play those 3 notes and voila you’ve got a D Maj.
 There are 12 major chords that can be played.
 Try and learn them all.

 Minor Chords